George3d6/Confidence-Determination/README.md

 * It allows us to predict unknowns.
 If we bias the loss function we are still misclassifying A as B or C in order to avoid the large cost of a FP for A. In the confidence case, if our confidence is too small we can instead just say "I think this is likely and A but I'm not confident enough for it to be worth treating as such".

-#### 2. Useful in increasing accuracy on tasks where we can make a variable number of predictions
+### b) A value that can increase accuracy on a task where we can refuse to make some predictions

-So, quick and dirty example here is obviously stock market.
+A quick and dirty example here is obviously the stock market.
 We have a model that predicts `Y` as the change in a stock's price in the next 15 minutes, for any given stock every 15 minutes.
 We might be making ~8000 predictions with our model, but we only need 2-3 correct predictions coupled with no false predictions to achieve our goal (get silly rich).
 In this hypothetical we can take only e.g. `Y | c > 0.8`.
 Thus turning even a bad model into a potentially great model assuming that said model is capable of making a few good predictions and our confidence determination is on point.

 *Conversely, not many people can do this, so based on this particular example I think it's fair to speculate something like: "The kind of data that yield very imperfect models are likely to also yield very imperfect confidence determination algorithms and/or have no edge cases where the confidence can be rightfully determined as very high".
 This is a speculation, not a mathematical or otherwise rigorous stipulation.*